NFL on American television: National games

 National broadcasts of marquee matches occur on Thursday, Sunday and Monday nights.
 NBC has broadcast rights to the opening night kickoff game and to the Sunday night games.
 These are televised under a special "flexible schedule" that allows Sunday afternoon games to be moved to prime-time beginning with Week 5 of the season.

 Sunday Night Football

 NBC has broadcast the marquee "game of the week" nationally since 2006.
 Before 2006, the "game of the week" was considered to be Monday Night Football on ABC.
-However, ESPN previously aired games on Sunday nights from 1987-2005, and TNT aired games from 1990-1997.
+However, ESPN previously aired games on Sunday nights from 1987 to 2005, and TNT aired games from 1990 to 1997.